 You can get wood for epoxy tables from your local workshop store or order online from credible sources.

-How Thick Should an Epoxy Wood Table be?
+How Thick Should an Epoxy Wood Table Be?

 The wood’s thickness for an epoxy table depends on your preferences.
-However, the rule of the thumb is to go with a 3/4 inch for big tables and just over one inch for small and medium-sized tables.
+However, the rule of thumb is to go with a 3/4 inch for big tables and just over one inch for small and medium-sized tables.

 How Strong is an Epoxy Wood Table?